jchs-science/jchs-science.githib.io/units/0 introduction/1 science.md

 So give it a shot

-  >With your group, come up with a definition of science and put it down in your lab notebook.
+_In your lab notebook: With your group, come up with a definition of science._
+{: .fs-6 .fw-300 .text-blue-000}

 ---
 <!-- table of contents for the page -->